With summer ending in West Columbia, now is a great time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last put in a new one?
-Remove it and hold it up to the light.
-If there’s no light visible, get a new one.
+Can’t remember when you last replaced yours?
+Remove it and angle it toward the light.
+If you can’t see light through it, buy a new one.

 3. Clean the Inside